chriscdn/RHTools/readme.md

 # RHTools

 RHTools is a collection of useful Objective-C categories and classes.
-All use ARC.
+All use ARC and can be globally added to your project by importing `RHTools.h` in your prefix header.

-## NSArray+firstObject
+## NSArray+rhextensions

 This category adds a `-firstObject` method to `NSArray`.
 It's a convenience method to fetch the first object of an `NSArray` without having to first check if the array is empty.
 Just like the `-lastObject` method, it will also return `nil` if the array is empty.

+## NSDictionary+rhextensions

+This category adds a `-objectForKey:defaultValue:` method to `NSDictionary`.
+It is the same as `-objectForKey:`, but returns the `defaultValue` if the value is `[NSNull null]`, `nil`, or not found.

 ## NSDate+formatter